Scooter (Muppet): Characteristics

 Scooter is orange with a darker orange sprout of hair.
 In keeping with the jokes about bespectacled Muppets such as Dr. Bunsen Honeydew, Scooter's eyes are actually the lenses of his glasses.
 Hunt based Scooter's personality on his own self from when he was younger.

 A few things have been revealed about Scooter's family.
-As cited in Of Muppets and Men, when pressed about his family, he explained that his mother was a parrot but he didn't know about his father.
-However, this is not necessarily canonical.
+As cited in Of Muppets and Men, when pressed about his family, he explained that his mother was a parrot but he did not know about his father.
 Scooter's uncle J.P.
 Grosse is a humanoid Muppet, suggesting that Scooter is meant to be one as well.

 In the animated series Muppet Babies, he was redesigned as a brainy, computer-knowledgeable child and given a tomboyish twin sister named Skeeter, who never appeared as a live-action Muppet.
 However, she later appears as an adult in the Muppet Show comic series story arc "Family Reunion".